 The premise is artificial limbs run amok... why stop at an arm?
 Do the whole person and let everyone hang home in their robes and send their plastic fantastic representatives careening through the world via brainwave radio.
 It's a good internet analogy-ready premise, but no subtext worth exploring (for starters, what do looks matter in a world where everyone is pretty and literally plastic?) is explored.
 Instead, we get the routine-byzantine cop thing: Who's killing the surries (the slang for 'surrogate,') in such a way as to fry their owners by remote control?
 Could it be Ving Rhames as the Rastafarian leader of the back-to-skin coalition?
 Uh oh!
 Here comes a car chase!

 Underneath the self-conscious dehumanizing, the film's actual subtext turns out to be a depressing exploration of the awful habit humans have of trying to impose their personal beliefs on everyone else.
-What they feel is missing from their lives is what the world needs, and God chose them force it down throats.
+What they feel is missing from their lives is what the world needs to have forced down its collective throat.
 Not to spoil the plot, but apparently there's some people in the inner city who don't like surrogates, and want to ruin the party for everyone else.
-Hey man, if you don't like to rock it like it a plastic-raincoat wearing replicant pop star, then you can just stay home in your robe... and write a blog about it!
+Hey man, if you don't like to rock it like a plastic-raincoat wearing replicant pop star, then you can just stay home in your robe... and write a blog about it!

-Frost does way more than seems humanly possible with a dual role that requires Stepford wife steppin' out-ish avoidance and and repressed grief as real life spouse to Willis.
-In a big "acting" moment, Willis--the real version--breaks up wife's plastic people party, and repeats "you're my wife" over and over to her fringe-topped surry, as if he's hurt--deeply hurt--that his wife doesn't want to shuck said surry and join him in looking old and grizzled.
-Are we supposed to think he's brave or something?
-He seems like a kid wondering why a toy he's kept in the closet for five years doesn't spring automatically to life in his hand when he deigns fit to dust it off.
-Dude, no one likes the guy who had to get sober and is now in AA and demanding "his" wife quit drinking too, like Hickey in ICE MAN COMETH.
-Here Mrs. Pike has turned herself into an object ,as your gender requested, but that's not enough: you want her real body to be under your literal thumb.
+Pike does way more than seems humanly possible with a dual role that requires Stepford wife steppin' out-ish avoidanc and repressed grief as the real-life spouse to a real-life Willis.
+In a big "acting" moment, Willis--the real version--breaks up her plastic people party like a drunk ox, repeating "you're my wife" over and over to her fringe-topped surry, as if he's hurt--deeply hurt--that his wife doesn't want to shuck said surry and join him in looking old and grizzled just because he's taken a mind to do so, her soiree be hanged.
+Are we supposed to think he's brave?
+He's more like a spoiled kid, genuinely bewildered why a electronic toy he's kept in the closet for five years doesn't spring automatically to life when he deigns fit to dust it off.
+Dude, no one likes the party guy who was once fun but is now in AA and demanding "his" wife quit drinking too, like Hickey in ICE MAN COMETH.
+Bruce wants it all.
+His wifey has turned herself into an object, as his gender requested, but now that's not enough: he wants her real body, too, to be under his literal thumb.

-Covert ideology aside, the best scenes involve large groups of people on the street in young and attractive shells, doused in CGI like a Maxim group photo retouch, and when their hairy bathrobe wearing middle aged owners finally come out come out wherever they are, you feel like you just left Beverly Hills 90210 and are back in Compton, like magic!
-At least the car chases come off as real and crunchy (like they did in the director's previous sci fi film, TERMINATOR 3, featuring the very surrogate-ish Kristina Lokken, of whom I've written here) and many key internet-analogies are tapped.
-This is a world where anyone can sign on as anyone--any gender, age, criminal record--and old fat dudes can go out on the town in the guise of slutty young club girls (and hey, vice versa).
-Skeevy as the idea may be, it surely happens all the time.
-It needed to be said, and I thank my credit card it's said by the only one who can do it right: Bruce Willis, in fake blonde hair and cheek rouge.
+Covert ideology aside, the best scenes involve large groups of people on the street in young and attractive shells, doused in CGI like a Maxim group photo retouch.
+When their hairy bathrobe wearing middle-aged owners finally come out come out wherever they are to blink in the light of post-surrie era, you feel like you just left Beverly Hills 90210 and are back in Compton, like magic!
+At least the car chases come off as real and crunchy (like they did in the director's previous sci-fi film, TERMINATOR 3, featuring the very surrogate-ish Kristanna Loken, of whom I've written here) and many key internet-analogies are tapped.
+This is a world where anyone can sign on as anyone and go into any body--so any gender, age, criminal record--can be anyone else.
+Old fat dudes can go out on the town in the guise of slutty young club girls (and hey, vice versa).
+Skeevy as the idea may be, it surely happens all the time on the world wide you-know-where.
+Clearly, A stoic plea for sticking with our original ugly ass forms needed to be made, and I thank my credit card it's been delivered by the only one who can do it right: Bruce Willis, in fake blonde hair and cheek rouge.

 ReplyDelete